fbpx

 Today, the tech industry is a pillar of innovation, promising fascinating career opportunities that combine creativity, problem-solving, and strategic thinking.

 Yet, this high-potential sector has been struggling with diversity, particularly when it comes to gender, for quite some time.
+How a women can start a tech role remains a crucial question for increasing representation and fostering inclusivity in the industry.

 Despite a growing commitment from companies to bridge the tech gender gap, women make up only 26% of the total IT workforce.
 While this represents progress from the 19% statistic recorded in 2019, the speed of striking balance is slow and needs an urgent boost from all tech organisations.